Category Archives: Cookbooks and Blogs

 Dish #9 – Royal Chicken Korma

-I’ve owed you this post for several weeks now.
-Forgive me!
 On the same night that I made Dal Masur, I also made Royal Chicken Korma from Madhur Jaffrey’s cookbook, “From Curries to Kebabs.”
-I botched it, but it was still … Continue reading
+I botched it, but it was still a good recipe 🙂

 2 Comments